George Clooney hurt in Italian scooter crash: media

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ROME: Hollywood star George Clooney was treated in hospital on Tuesday for minor injuries after a scooter accident in Sardinia, the Italian news agency AGI reported.
+Rome -Hollywood superstar George Clooney was treated in hospital on Tuesday for minor injuries after a scooter accident in Sardinia, Italian media reported.

 The car driver called an ambulance which took Clooney to hospital, AGI added.

+His wife Amal, a human rights lawyer, rushed to Clooney´s side in hospital, according to local newspaper La Nuova Sardegna, who reported he was later discharged and advised to follow a course of physiotherapy.

+A CAT scan revealed no broken bones, just minor trauma to one knee, Italian news agency ANSA said.

-The American is on location in Sardinia to film a new mini-series "Catch 22".
+The northeast coast of Sardinia is popular with the rich and famous, although Clooney is on location on the island to film a new mini-series "Catch 22".

-AGI reported that Clooney was discharged from hospital later in the morning and advised to rest for a few days.
+Clooney is known to adore Italy and owns a number of properties in the country.
+He officially married Amal in Venice in September 2014 a few days after a lavish party in Lake Como.

+Clooney broke a rib in a motorcycle accident in New Jersey in 2008, while his then-girlfriend Sarah Larson suffered a broken foot.

-ROME: Hollywood star George Clooney was treated in hospital on Tuesday for minor injuries after a scooter accident in Sardinia, the Italian news agency AGI reported.
+Rome -Hollywood superstar George Clooney was treated in hospital on Tuesday for minor injuries after a scooter accident in Sardinia, Italian media reported.

 The car driver called an ambulance which took Clooney to hospital, AGI added.

+His wife Amal, a human rights lawyer, rushed to Clooney´s side in hospital, according to local newspaper La Nuova Sardegna, who reported he was later discharged and advised to follow a course of physiotherapy.

+A CAT scan revealed no broken bones, just minor trauma to one knee, Italian news agency ANSA said.

-The American is on location in Sardinia to film a new mini-series "Catch 22".
+The northeast coast of Sardinia is popular with the rich and famous, although Clooney is on location on the island to film a new mini-series "Catch 22".

+Clooney is known to adore Italy and owns a number of properties in the country.
+He officially married Amal in Venice in September 2014 a few days after a lavish party in Lake Como.

 Comments